lacework/terraform-provisioning/aws/README.md

 }
 ```

-### Integrate Existing CloudTrail Without SNS Delivey with Lacework
+### Integrate Existing CloudTrail Without SNS Delivery with Lacework
-This example uses an existing CloudTrail and S3 bucket passed as inputs to the module.
+This example uses an existing CloudTrail Trail and S3 bucket passed as inputs to the module.
 The example creates the SNS topic, SQS queue, and IAM Role for Lacework, and then configures both integrations with Lacework.
 ```hcl
 provider "aws" {}